Free ticketed event

 Dr. Susan P. Gentry is a Lecturer with Potential Security of Employment in the Materials Science and Engineering department at the University of California, Davis.
 In her current position at UC Davis, she is integrating computational modules into the undergraduate and graduate materials curriculum.
 She is specifically interested in students’ computational literacy and life-long learning of computational materials science tools.

 Tanya Faltens is the Educational Content Creation Manager for the Network for Computational Nanotechnology (NCN) which created the open access nanoHUB.org cyber-platform.
 Her technical background is in Materials Science and Engineering (Ph.D.
 UCLA 2002), and she has several years’ experience in hands-on informal science education, including working at the Lawrence Hall of Science at UC Berkeley.
 While at Cal Poly Pomona she introduced nanoHUB simulation tools into the undergraduate curriculum in materials science and engineering and electrical engineering courses.

-b.
-A series of hands-on experiments with a wi-fi enabled IoT development board and Thinkspeak, cloud-based data storage and analytics environment
+2. A series of hands-on experiments with a wi-fi-enabled IoT development board and Thinkspeak, cloud-based data storage and analytics environment.

-• Demonstrate communication protocols by connecting to the cloud to send simulated data and received data stored in the cloud.
+3. Demonstrating communication protocols by connecting to the cloud to send simulated data and receive data stored in the cloud.